Kamil Zapolnik

-Kamil Zapolnik (born 9 September 1992) is a Polish professional footballer who plays as a forward for Ekstraklasa club Bruk-Bet Termalica Nieciecza.
+Kamil Zapolnik (born 9 September 1992) is a Polish professional footballer who plays as a forward for and captains I liga club Bruk-Bet Termalica Nieciecza.

 Club career

 On 4 August 2020, he signed with Miedź Legnica.
 On 22 February 2023, Zapolnik moved to I liga side Puszcza Niepołomice on a two-and-a-half-year deal.

 On 24 June 2024, he joined second division outfit Bruk-Bet Termalica Nieciecza.